SwedbankPay/developer.swedbankpay.com/payments/credit-card/redirect.md

 ## Introduction

 * When properly set up in your merchant/webshop site and the payer starts the purchase process, you need to make a POST request towards Swedbank Pay with your Purchase information.
-This will generate a payment object with a unique paymentID.
-You either receive a Redirect URL to a hosted page or a JavaScript source in response.
+This will generate a payment object with a unique `paymentID`.
+You will receive a **redirect URL** to a Swedbank Pay payment page
-* You need to redirect the payer's browser to that specified URL, or embed the script source on your site to create a Hosted View in an iFrame; so that she can enter the credit card details in a secure Swedbank Pay hosted environment.
+* You need to redirect the payer's browser to that specified URL so that she can enter the credit card details in a secure Swedbank Pay environment.
 * Swedbank Pay will handle 3D-secure authentication when this is required.
-* Swedbank Pay will redirect the payer's browser to - or display directly in the iFrame - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
+* Swedbank Pay will redirect the payer's browser to - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
 Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.
-* When you detect that the payer reach your completeUrl , you need to do a `GET` request to receive the state of the transaction, containing the paymentID generated in the first step, to receive the state of the transaction.
+* When you detect that the payer reach your `completeUrl` , you need to do a `GET` request to receive the state of the transaction, containing the `paymentID` generated in the first step, to receive the state of the transaction.

 ## Screenshots